 Investment in or exposure to high yield (lower rated or below investment grade) debt instruments (also known as "junk bonds") may involve greater levels of interest rate, credit, liquidity and valuation risk than for higher rated instruments.
 High yield debt instruments are considered predominantly speculative and are higher risk than investment grade debt instruments with respect to the issuer's continuing ability to make principal and interest payments and, therefore, such instruments generally involve greater risk of default or price changes than higher rated debt instruments.
+Junk Bonds may experience more price volatility and a more limited market than the market for investment-grade fixed income securities.
 An economic downturn or period of rising interest rates could adversely affect the liquidity and value of these securities.
 If the issuer of a security is in default with respect to interest or principal payments, the underlying investment company or ETF could lose its entire investment.
 Furthermore, the transaction costs associated with the purchase and sale of high yield debt instruments may vary greatly depending on a number of factors and may adversely affect a Fund's performance.